Wei-Lin-Intel/CodeFormer/README.md

 #### Prepare Testing Data:
 You can put the testing images in the `inputs/TestWhole` folder.
 If you would like to test on cropped and aligned faces, you can put them in the `inputs/cropped_faces` folder.
 You can get the cropped and aligned faces by running the following command:
 ```
-# you may need to install dlib via: conda install -c conda-forge dlib
+# you may need to install dlib via: pip install dlib
 python scripts/crop_align_face.py -i [input folder] -o [output folder]
 ```